We are a not-for-profit organisation that supports multinational clinical trials

 We support a large portfolio of trials and contribute to related projects

-ECRIN currently provides consultancy and management services to about 40 trials, with an average of seven countries per trial.
-In addition, we contribute to capacity building projects aiming, for example, to establish shared trial services, develop optimal research infrastructures, and foster international cooperation in non-commercial trials.
+In addition, we contribute to infrastructure development projects (40 as of 2019) aiming, for example, to establish shared trial services, develop optimal research infrastructures, and foster international cooperation in non-commercial trials.
 ECRIN-supported trials benefit from the outcomes of these projects, as they are able to use the tools and findings that they produce.

 We work with diverse partners across borders

-ECRIN works with diverse stakeholders in Member and Observer Countries as well as in other countries involved in ECRIN-supported trials and cooperative projects.
-Partners include clinical trial units or clinical research centres, academic institutions, investigators and sponsors, policymakers, and patients and communities.
+ECRIN works with diverse stakeholders in its member and observer countries as well as in other countries involved in ECRIN-supported trials and projects.
+Partners include clinical trial units or clinical research centres, academic institutions, investigators and sponsors, policymakers, patients and communities.